Gary Wright: Touch and Gone, Headin' Home and The Right Place

 Wright continued to record albums for Warner Bros. until 1981, with only limited commercial success.
 Released in late 1977, Touch and Gone charted at number 117 in America, with its title track reaching number 73.
 Headin' Home, which AllMusic's Joe Viglione describes as "an album seemingly driven by a serious relationship in crisis", peaked at number 147 in 1979.
-In between these two albums, Wright played on "If You Believe", a song he co-wrote with Harrison in England on New Year's Day 1978, which appeared on Harrison's eponymous 1979 album.
+In between these two albums, Wright played on "If You Believe", a song he had co-written with Harrison in England on New Year's Day 1978, which appeared on Harrison's eponymous 1979 album.

 Wright's last chart success in America was in 1981, when his album The Right Place, co-produced with Dean Parks, climbed to number 79.
 The single "Really Wanna Know You", which Wright co-wrote with Scottish singer Ali Thomson, peaked at number 16 that year.
 A second single from the album, "Heartbeat", appeared on Billboard's Bubbling Under listings, at number 107.

 1982–2000: Film soundtracks and world music

 Wright's subsequent releases focused on film soundtracks and forays into world music.
 After writing the score for Alan Rudolph's 1982 thriller Endangered Species, he supplied the soundtrack to another skiing-themed movie by Willy Bogner, Fire and Ice (1986), which hit number 1 on the German albums chart.
-Wright also contributed the song "Hold on to Your Vision" to the soundtrack of Cobra, a 1986 action movie starring Sylvester Stallone.
+Wright also contributed the song "Hold on to Your Vision" to the soundtrack of Cobra, a 1986 action movie starring Sylvester Stallone as well as a pop rock song "Am I the One" for the 1987 surf movie, North Shore.

 Among notable cover versions of Wright's songs during this period, Chaka Khan recorded "Love Is Alive" (retitled "My Love Is Alive") for her 1984 album I Feel for You, which became an RIAA-certified million-seller.
 A cover of his Spooky Tooth composition "Better By You, Better Than Me", by English heavy metal band Judas Priest, was at the center of a 1990 court case regarding subliminal messages in song lyrics, after two Nevadan teenagers had enacted a suicide pact five years before.
 From 1989 through to the late 1990s, samples of Wright's "Dream Weaver", "Love Is Alive" and "Can't Find the Judge" variously featured in songs by popular rap and hip-hop artists Tone Lōc, Dream Warriors, 3rd Bass and Mýa.

 Wright himself re-recorded "Dream Weaver" for the 1992 comedy Wayne's World, the soundtrack album for which topped the US charts.
 The song has since appeared in the films The People vs. Larry Flynt (1996) and Toy Story 3 (2010).
 He later provided "We Can Fly" for another Bogner film, Ski to the Max, released in IMAX cinemas in October 2000.